 • Address harmful lifestyle habits such as smoking and excess alcohol consumption.

-• Processed gluten-containing grains, other refined grains and flours (white rice, white wheat bread, cakes, pastries, biscuits, muesli bars).
+• Processed and refined grains and flours (white wheat bread, cakes, pastries, biscuits, muesli bars).

 • Be mindful of alcohol and caffeine.
 No more than 200mg of caffeine daily which equates to 2x coffees or 4x cup of black or green tea.